sleepingburrito/QadrilateralConundrum/readme.txt

-Qadrilateral Conundrum is a simple Tetris homebrew clone for ps1.
+Quadrilateral Conundrum is a simple Tetris homebrew clone for ps1.

 player 1 and 2 pads work and do the same thing
 Start - starts/pauses the game